Due to the lapse in federal government funding, NASA is not updating this website.

 Experience

-Prior to her current position, Carter served as the associate program manager for Exploration Ground Systems (EGS) Program supporting human exploration and operations for the Artemis missions.
-She also held several other leadership roles in the EGS program to include leading acquisition procurements, strategy and requirements development, integrated product team manager leading 21st Century upgrades to Kennedy Space Center, strategic communications, and completed a NASA HQ rotational in the human exploration and operations mission directorate.
-In a supervisory capacity, Carter also led the Project Management and Integration Branch of the Program Planning and Control Division where she was responsible for the overall integrated master schedule, risk management program, strategic planning, program plan, business processes, and internal and external controls for the program and Carter is a consistent champion for diversity, inclusion, and employee development for many years.
+Prior to her current position, Carter served as the associate program manager for the Exploration Ground Systems (EGS) Program supporting human exploration and operations for the Artemis missions.
+She also held several other leadership roles in the program to include leading acquisition procurements, strategy and requirements development, integrated product team manager leading 21st century upgrades to Kennedy Space Center, strategic communications, and completed a rotational assignment in NASA headquarters in the Human Exploration and Operations Mission Directorate.
+In a supervisory capacity, Carter also led the Project Management and Integration Branch of the Program Planning and Control Division, where she was responsible for the overall integrated master schedule, risk management program, strategic planning, program plan, business processes, and internal and external controls for the program.
+Carter is a consistent champion for inclusion and employee development for many years.

 Education

-Carter graduated from Tuskegee University in Alabama in 1990 with a bachelor’s degree in electrical engineering and later completed a master’s degree from the University of Central Florida.
+Carter graduated from Tuskegee University in Alabama in 1990 with a bachelor’s degree in electrical engineering and later completed a master’s degree at the University of Central Florida in Orlando.

 Personal

-Carter is a native Floridian and resides in Titusville, Florida, with her husband, Joe, and their two children.
+Carter is a native Floridian and resides in Titusville, Florida, with her husband, Joe, and their two children and families.